BrennonTWilliams/phase_0_unit_1/week_2/4_Your_Own_Website_Solo_Challenge/my_reflection.md

 * What would you like to add or change about the site next?
 * Was it difficult to apply the material you learned?
 Did you find anything in your research you thought was super cool?
 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.
+*

+I've noticed there are copies of reflection files posted by DBC.
+I wasn't sure which one to use so I decided to stick with the original reflections in the first file.
+If you're reading this, you're reading a copy.